lr-m/ESPIR-Crypto-Ticker/README.md

 ## IMPORTANT

-- To use, put the ST7735_Crypto_Ticker directory in your Arduino libraries directory, dependencies will also need to be installed.
+- To use, put the ST7735_Crypto_Ticker directory in your Arduino libraries directory, dependencies will also need to be installed, see Libraries section.
 - If the display is not properly aligned (edges of pixels with random colour) or the colours are inverted, look at the Display Fix section.
 - If you have used a previous version of this software then you may have issues with the EEPROM storage, to resolve any issues, press '#' during the initial boot screen (with the logo) to completely clear the EEPROM, you will need to re-enter your WiFi credentials but everything will work fine after.

 ### Display Fix

 There are 2 types of ST7735 screens, black tab and green tab.
-Although if the screen has a green tab, is sometimes acts like a black tag in my experience so this classification isn't 100% correct.
+Although if the screen has a green tab, is sometimes acts like a black tab.
 If the display is working, but is misaligned and the colours are inverted, you will need to swap which type of screen the sketch is configured with, this involves modification of 2 files:

 - In the Arduino library, ST7735_Crypto_Ticker, the colours.h file needs to be edited to comment out the set colours that are not currently commented out, and to comment out the current set colours.
 - In the arduino sketch itself, comment out line 158 (//), and uncomment line 157.
 This will configure the device with the green tab settings.

 These modifications should fix the problem, if there are still issues, try and modify only 1 of them.